peterfajdiga/karousel/.github/ISSUE_TEMPLATE/2-bug-report.md

 ---
-name: Bug report
+name: General bug report
-about: General bug report
+about: Any bug that's not related to a specific application or window
 title: "[Bug]"
 labels: ''
 assignees: ''